Question: What is a bogan?

 Wait, is a bogan really a redneck?
 Yes.
 Here’s why:

-For years, "redneck" was a fiercely classist word that was used to mock a group of people who fell outside of "respectable" American society.
-Redneck men were historically pitted against various "others," but mostly non-whites by the "elites," in order to keep the middle and lower classes suspicious of, and busy fighting among, each other.
-"The [INSERT CONVENIENT ENEMY OF THE DAY] is coming to take away your jobs, your women, your income, your benefits, and destroy your family/country/way of life!" the powerful would say, laughing all the way to the bank.
+Definitions of rednecks and bogans emphasize class differences using multiple ways to paint a group of people negatively by another group of people.
+For years, “redneck” was a fiercely classist word that was used to mock a group of people who fell outside of “respectable” American society.
+Redneck men were historically pitted against various “others,” but mostly non-whites by the “elites,” in order to keep the middle and lower classes suspicious of, and busy fighting among, each other.
+“The [INSERT CONVENIENT ENEMY OF THE DAY] is coming to take away your jobs, your women, your income, your benefits, and destroy your family/country/way of life!” the powerful would say, laughing all the way to the bank.

 Classism is always enforced by racism and sexism.